Caricom SG wants improved intra-regional trade by 2025

 |

-“Let us set a target to lift intra-regional trade out of the doldrums of 16 to eight per cent of our total trade into 25 per cent by 2025.”
+“Let us set a target to lift intra-regional trade out of the doldrums of 16 to 8 per cent of our total trade into 25 per cent by 2025.”

 She said that this could be fuelled in large measure by the agriculture sector and that the proposals put forward to this summit by the Special Ministerial Task Force on Agriculture are worthy of favourable consideration.